dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 ----------------
 ByteCode JIT API
 ----------------
+This JIT pipelines works by translating Ravi Interpreter bytecodes to machine code via intermediate C code compiled using MIR.
+The JIT can be used in two modes:

 auto mode
   in this mode the compiler decides when to compile a Lua function.
 The current implementation is very simple - any Lua function call is checked to see if the bytecodes contained in it can be compiled.
 If this is true then